ASE A1 Engine Repair Practice Test

 Answer B is wrong.
 Loose flywheel bolts are not likely to go away as the engine reaches operating temperature.

 Answer C is correct.
-The piston is rocking back and forth in its bore, it expands as the engine reaches operating temperature, the clearance between it and the cylinder wall decreases, and so does the noise known as piston slap.
+The piston is rocking back and forth in its bore; it expands as the engine reaches operating temperature, the clearance between it and the cylinder wall decreases, and so does the noise (piston slap).

 Answer D is wrong.
-A loose timing belt makes a slapping sound at the front of the engine whenever it is running.
+A loose timing belt slaps at the front of the engine whenever it is running.

 64. Technician A says preignition occurs when a flame front ignites in the combustion chamber before the spark plug fires.
 Technician B says installing the wrong spark plug in an engine can result in detonation.
 Who is correct?